AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->

 In AEM muss das Feld **Alternativtext** standardmäßig ausgefüllt werden.
-Wenn das Bild nur dekorativ ist und Alternativtext keinen Sinn ergeben würde, kann die Option **Bild ist dekorativ** aktiviert werden.
+If the image is purely decorative and alternative text would be unnecessary, the **Image is decorative** option can be checked.

 #### Erstellen guter Textalternativen {#creating-good-text-alternatives}